conc1erge/LPHK/README.md

 The layout is shifted up by one row, so if you have any existing layouts, you must shift the main pads up by one row!
 ![image](https://user-images.githubusercontent.com/29669519/175805249-255d65b7-bb48-46ab-9547-4865dfd30b12.png)

-There is also no lights whatsoever!
+There is also no full RGB lights whatsoever!
 Blame DJTT for not giving the MF64 the potential to use RGB color codes!

 ## How to build
 1. Confirm you are on Windows